-The total pre-production capital cost estimate for the Camino Rojo Project is estimated at \$143.9 million, including all process equipment and infrastructure, construction indirect costs, mine contractor mobilization and working capital.
+The 2021 Camino Rojo Report estimated total pre-production capital costs for the Camino Rojo Project at \$143.9 million, including all process equipment and infrastructure, construction indirect costs, mine contractor mobilization and working capital.
 Where prices were quoted in Mexican Pesos and an exchange rate of 19.3 Mexican Pesos = \$1.00 was used.